Sharing knowledge and setting up collaborations in the next phase of SciLifeLab’s COVID-19 program

 “We’re usually in separate research groups, with different focus areas and specialisations, which means we contribute with different things to this project.
 To get all of these pieces together has been a challenge.
 Usually, the process of your research is optimised for your own study, but now, all research groups have to come together and work in a way that it’s optimised for this entire project.
 It has been difficult, setting up the logistics of workloads and infrastructure, but we’re putting the jigsaw pieces together – developing new ways for us to work”, says Juni Andréll (Stockholm University), manager of the Eukaryotic Protein Production (EPP) cell lab, which is a newly-started technology development project at SciLifeLab.

-In collaboration with SciLifeLab Fellow Simon Elsässer’s lab (Karolinska Institutet), the Protein Science Facility (SciLifeLab/Karolinska Institutet) and the Protein Expression and Characterization facility (Drug Discovery and Development Platform, SciLifeLab), Juni Andréll is producing SARS-Cov-2 antigens in human HEK293 cells for the national COVID-19 program’s research area High-throughput and high-content serology.
+In collaboration with SciLifeLab Fellow Simon Elsässer’s lab (Karolinska Institutet), the Protein Science Unit (SciLifeLab/Karolinska Institutet) and the Protein Expression and Characterization unit (Drug Discovery and Development Platform, SciLifeLab), Juni Andréll is producing SARS-Cov-2 antigens in human HEK293 cells for the national COVID-19 program’s research area High-throughput and high-content serology.

 Further, the program’s researchers have been able to utilize a number of tools for collaborative work and data sharing provided by SciLifeLab’s Data Centre – which also launched a national data portal connected to the European COVID-19 data portal in early June, to provide support and display of COVID-19 related data.